qbrilliance/qristal-core/examples/README.md

 This example shows the execution of a standard quantum process tomography workflow wrapped around a rotation sweep benchmark rotating qubit 0 from -pi to +pi applying Rx gates in 5 steps.
 For each circuit, the quantum process fidelity metric is evaluated and printed.

-`pyGSTi_runner`

-_qubits_: 2
-_gate depth_: depends on pyGSTi experiment design
-_noise_: false/true

-Example executor for 2-qubit pyGSTi experiments reading in pyGSTi circuits from std::cin and printing pyGSTi compatible results to std::cout.
-This example is used in the python example execute_GST_XYCZ.py to create a pyGSTi report.

 ## C++ with CUDA Quantum ##